Ensuring Equity in Early Childhood Education

 Later, a panel discussed how the Commonwealth of Virginia addresses and tackles disparities and equity in early childhood education at the state level.
 Moderated by Chidi Uche, Advisor on Childhood Trauma and Resiliency within Virginia’s Secretariat of Health and Human Resources, the panelists included Monica Smith-Callahan, Assistant Superintendent at the Virginia Department of Education; Lauren Powell, Director of the Virginia Department of Health’s Office of Health Equity; and Dr. Janice Underwood, the Governor’s Director of Diversity, Equity and Inclusion.

 The event concluded with several interactive sessions for Smart Beginnings teams, which included parents from their communities, designed to help participants develop action plans that could be implemented within their respective communities.

 “The annual meeting provided an opportunity for Smart Beginnings teams to explore equity-related issues that have a profound impact on school readiness at the local level,” said Kathy Glazer, President of the Virginia Early Childhood Foundation.
 “We were honored to host a diverse lineup of speakers and local partners including parents who generously shared their insights and experiences.
 Together, we are striving to improve and transform Virginia’s early childhood development systems to provide equitable access and opportunity so all children can thrive.”

 To request a full agenda of the annual meeting, contact email@example.com.

 About the Virginia Early Childhood Foundation: VECF creates results-oriented partnerships to ensure that young children are healthy and prepared for school, life and workforce success.
-To learn more about VECF and the Smart Beginnings initiative, visit www.vecf.org.
+To learn more about VECF and the Back to Work Virginia Task Force, visit www.vecf.org.